-Chemotherapy is the use of medicines (drugs) to kill cancer cells.
+Chemotherapy and other treatments involve the use of medicines (drugs) to kill cancer cells.
 These can be given by mouth or by injection into the vein.
 A medical oncologist is a cancer specialist who can advise you on what type and schedule of chemotherapy drugs may work for you.